rgravina/ckad-notes/namespaces.md

 # Namespaces

-During the CKAD exam you will be required to work in namespaces for certain questions.
+During the CKAD exam you will be required to work in namespaces to keep answers to questions isolated from each other.
+In a real kubernetes cluster, namespaces are a useful feature too.

 To create a namespace, use `k create namespace` (abbreviated to `ns`).
 For example: